Welcome to Vale in the Community

 1988 Port Vale FC Football in the Community Scheme was founded and operated from a portakabin located alongside the Lorne Street Stand.

-1993 Jim Cooper was appointed as the 6th Community Officer, the scheme now operated from a small brick building Entrance D which has since been converted into the ticket office.
+1993 A new Community Officer was appointed, the scheme now operated from a small brick building Entrance D which has since been converted into the ticket office.

 1996 Due to the success of the community scheme Port Vale Football Club provide a new purpose built community building located Entrance C Hamil Road car park, resources included a classroom, sportshall, office and male/female changing facilities.

-1996 Jim Cooper created the first Port Vale FC club mascot, he was a six foot two staffordshire bull terrier named Boomer and was unleashed upon an unsuspecting Vale Park crowd on Boxing Day he is still a fans favourite!
+1996 A new club mascot was created, he was a six foot two staffordshire bull terrier named Boomer and was unleashed upon an unsuspecting Vale Park crowd on Boxing Day he is still a fans favourite!

 2003 Port Vale FC Football in the Community Scheme achieve Charitable status, one of the first Football in the Community Schemes in the country to do so.

 2003 Boomers Childcare Club was formed to provide out of school childcare for 8 to 14 year old boys and girls during holiday periods, one of only three facilities based at a football club in the country, a successful funding bid was made to the Big Lottery to provide funding to establish a multi sports setting.